jinverar/Penetration-Testing-Scripts/1-external+recon+vuln-exploration.md

 ```
 if you get permission denied consider root squashing.
 Try to create a known user on your local machine.
 Then mount

+### check mounts on local machine

+df

+sudo /etc/init.d/nfs-common restart

+umount /tmp/nfs

+lsof | grep tmp/nfs

+finnaly a reboot will allow you to unmount if you get share is busy errors.

 ### Port 2100 - Oracle XML DB